Equivariant Trees and Partition Complexes: A review of partition complexes and trees

-\item We say an $\mathbf{n}$-tree is \emph{measured} if it is equipped with the additional data of an assignment $E^i(T) \to (0,1]$ giving every inner edge a length in $(0,1]$, such that at least one inner edge has length 1. \end{itemize} An \emph{isomorphism} of (reduced) $\mathbf{n}$-trees is a root-preserving homeomorphism.
-It is an isomorphism of layered trees if it also preserves the labels, and an isomorphism of measured trees if it preserves edge measurements. \end{definition}
+\item \emph{measured} if it is equipped with the data of an assignment $E^i(T) \to (0,1]$ giving every inner edge a length in $(0,1]$, such that at least one inner edge has length 1. \end{itemize} An \emph{isomorphism} of (reduced) $\mathbf{n}$-trees is a root-preserving homeomorphism.
+It is an isomorphism of labeled trees if it also preserves the labels, and an isomorphism of measured trees if it preserves edge measurements. \end{definition}